polysimtools/pysimm/README.md

 python pysimm/complete_install.py --pysimm $PWD
 ```

 This adds the pysimm package to your PYTHONPATH, and adds a pysimm command line tool to your PATH.
+Parts of pysimm require the use of the numpy package.
+To use the complete_install script to install numpy as well, include the --apt-install command line argument.

 Integration with LAMMPS
 =======================